 Each Fellow will develop goals unique to one of the courses they teach and a pedagogical action plan based on intertwining sociocultural knowledge, content and industry-based knowledge, and empowering pedagogical practices.

-During the Fall semester, Fellows will work to implement the goals they develop.
+During the 2024-2025 academic year, Fellows will work to implement the goals they develop.
 Dr. Tuesda Roberts and Samantha Ivery will support those efforts in the form of individual consultation meetings with each Fellow, as well as in the form of whole-group meetings.
 Fellows will also be encouraged to support each other as they move from goal-setting to successful implementation.